Latent Dirichlet Allocation module

 The source text, together with a score for each category

-A feature matrix, containing extracted terms and coefficients for each category
+A feature matrix that contains extracted terms and coefficients for each category

 A transformation, which you can save and reapply to new text used as input

-Because this module uses the Vowpal Wabbit library, it is very fast.
-For more information about Vowpal Wabbit, see the GitHub repository which includes tutorials and an explanation of the algorithm.
+This module uses the scikit-learn library.
+For more information about scikit-learn, see the GitHub repository, which includes tutorials and an explanation of the algorithm.

-Generally speaking, LDA is not a method for classification per se, but uses a generative approach.
-What this means is that you don’t need to provide known class labels and then infer the patterns.
-Instead, the algorithm generates a probabilistic model that is used to identify groups of topics.
-You can use the probabilistic model to classify either existing training cases, or new cases that you provide to the model as input.
+LDA is generally not a method for classification.
+But it uses a generative approach, so you don't need to provide known class labels and then infer the patterns.
+Instead, the algorithm generates a probabilistic model that's used to identify groups of topics.
+You can use the probabilistic model to classify either existing training cases or new cases that you provide to the model as input.

-A generative model can be preferable because it avoids making any strong assumptions about the relationship between the text and categories, and uses only the distribution of words to mathematically model topics.
+You might prefer a generative model because it avoids making strong assumptions about the relationship between the text and categories.
+It uses only the distribution of words to mathematically model topics.

-The implementation in this module is based on the Vowpal Wabbit library (version 8) for LDA.
+The implementation in this module is based on the scikit-learn library for LDA.

 For more information, see the Technical notes section.